Get These Limited Time iPhone and Android Apps For Free

-End your week on a high by exploring these paid apps which are now available for free on the Apple App Store and Google Play Store.
-There are developers out there who offer their paid apps for free for a limited time only, so act quickly because these free offers won't last forever.
+Begin your week with a collection of paid apps which are now available for free on the Apple App Store and Google Play Store.
+Do you know there are developers who offer their paid apps for free for a limited time only?
+The early bird gets the worm, so act quickly because these free offers will not be around forever.

-We always suggest games and apps that prioritize your privacy and won't place a strain on your budget.
+We always suggest apps and games that prioritize your privacy and won't burn a hole in your pocket.
 However, unlike our Top 5 Apps of the Week selection, we have not reviewed these apps individually.
 Therefore, some listed apps may contain ads and offer in-app purchases.

 Tip: If you come across an app that you'd like to have but don't need right now, download and install it first.
 It would be considered as "bought" and it will be available in your app library forever—even if you uninstall it from your smartphone right after.